mkaab17/PcPartPicker/README.md

 - **Netlify/Vercel**: Drag and drop the folder.
 - **Local Server**: Use VS Code Live Server or just open the file directly.

-## Note:
-Your API key is stored in your browser's `localStorage` for convenience.
-You can clear it by running `localStorage.clear()` in the browser console.